 Day 4 Camp Séron/Lake Dickson Camp (1B, 1L, 1D) Eat breakfast early, then hike to Lago Dickson, a glacial lake on the edge of the Southern Patagonia Ice Cap.
 Walk past bright red blooms of Notro bushes and cross a stream along the lake.
-Today's trek is a beautiful, leisurely six-hour hike.
+Today's trek is an epic eleven-hour traverse.
 At the campsite, take a hot shower and buy a cold beer!

 Torres del Paine NP (Full Trek – Day 3)

 Day 5 Lake Dickson Camp/Los Perros Camp (1B, 1L, 1D) Pack up and head out through pristine, old growth beech forest.
 Look and listen for the red-headed Magellanic woodpecker.
 Just before we arrive to camp, trek past the Perros glacier and enjoy fantastic close-up views of the ice and the lake.
 Spend the night camping at the base of Paso John Garner at Los Perros.